Build user generated content that matters for your store

 Here’s a quick example,

 However, retailers must understand that not all shoppers desert their cart intentionally.
 Sometimes the reason could be something different- like flawed website navigation or complicated checkout process.

-Let’s get into the details of what triggers shoppers to abandon their carts.
+Let’s discuss the latest cart abandonment trends and get into the details of why eCommerce shoppers abandon their carts.

 The shopping cart abandonment rate is the percentage of shoppers who add items to their virtual cart but depart without completing the purchase.
 Put simply, it’s the rate of potential shoppers who leave without buying anything compared to the total number of shopping carts created.